TobleMiner/shoreline/README.md

 considerable performance increase.
 On Debian this change can by persisted by adding `mitigations=off` to GRUB_CMDLINE_LINUX in
 `/etc/default/grub` and running `update-grub`.

+## Reliability

+Misbehaving VNC clients can occasionally trigger assertions in the VNC server library.
+When running shoreline with the VNC frontend exposed to arbitrary clients, adding a VNC multiplexer like [VNCmux](https://github.com/TobleMiner/vncmux/) can improve reliability of shoreline considerably.

 # IP-Based Rate-Limiting

 In order to rate-limit every IP to 10 established connections, you can simply use iptables: